 The restless souls at the Fairmont Empress in Victoria, BC

 The Fairmont Empress opened in 1908, making it one of the oldest hotels in Victoria, British Columbia.
 It’s well known for its Afternoon Tea and its regal interior that evokes being inside the Queen’s Castle.
-With over 500 rooms, fine dining at Q at the Empress restuarant, and outstanding customer service, guests always have a great stay.
+With more than 450 rooms, fine dining at Q at the Empress restuarant, and outstanding customer service, guests always have a great stay.
 But, with more than one hundred years of history, you can bet that there are a few folks who checked in… and never checked out.

 In fact, there have been regular ghost sightings at the Fairmont Empress for decades.
 Like the room attendant who stepped out onto a fire escape to clean the windows on the sixth floor in 1919, but fell to her death after not realizing the stairs had been removed during construction.
 Sir Francis Rattenbury, the architect who designed the Empress, was murdered by his chauffeur (who just happened to be his wife’s lover) when he went back to his homeland in England in 1935.
 There also have been a few sightings of one of the hotel’s carpenters, who died during the construction of the hotel at its very inception.